 What Are the Regulations for Spray Booths?

-In the UK, spray booth operations are governed by various regulations aimed at protecting workers from exposure to hazardous substances.
-Key regulations include the Control of Substances Hazardous to Health (COSHH) and guidelines provided by the Health and Safety Executive (HSE).
+Spray booth regulations in the UK are governed by the Control of Substances Hazardous to Health (COSHH) and enforced by the Health and Safety Executive (HSE).
+Key points include:

 What Are the Key Components of Spray Booth Design?